IHatePineapples/IHatePineapples/README.md

 - 🔭 Currently trying to get into OSS for Gentoo
-- 🌱 Learning stuff in Gentoo stuff and Linux this and programming that
+- 🌱 Learning stuff in Gentoo stuff and Linux this and programming that with open source tool this

 - 📫 Hmm a m̶̘̙̺̄́͝å̷̢̫̺̂̀͗ï̸̲̲̼̓͌̂l̴̮͈̠̈́͂̈́ß̶̨̛͙̞̇̀ð̸̙̝̪̈́͊̓x̴̫̲͎̉̅̊

 - 😄 Pronouns: She/He/They
 - ⚡ Fun fact: uuuhhhhh
+- 🌟 Fun fact 2: I sometimes open my mouth and say things, sounds come out; a lot perhaps, many even.

 - 🎷 Speaking of cliché (I didn't), here is some really pretty and overused widgets showing off my text editing habits